-nutrients and the pollutants

-the stormwater from the

-watershed and provides the

-opportunity to treat a lot of

-it in one location," Williams
+"It really concentrates the stormwater from the watershed and provides the opportunity to treat a lot of it in one location," Williams said.

-carbonate.
-About 40% of

-the lake's watershed drains

-Barr Engineering water resources engineer Pollinator-friendly native species planted at the site will improve habitat - a secondary project goal.
+Long overgrown with trees, the bio-retention basin had been improperly draining since at least 2013.
+The restored 200-by-40-foot depression allows nutrients and the pollutants it carries to settle out.
+Pollinator-friendly native species planted at the site will improve habitat - a secondary project goal.

 In Joy Park, educational signs fulfill another secondary goal.

+66 This project was really intended to reduce the nutrient loading to Silver Lake, because it is such a valued regional resource for multiple cities, in order to prevent the lake from becoming impaired.

+- Greg Williams, Barr Engineering

 Together, the practices treat runoff from about 240 acres - an area that contributes more than half of each growing season's phosphorus load to the lake, watershed modeling data show.

-The project was held up for a time in fall 2018, when a heavy rain during nearby street reconstruction sent sediment into the bio-retention basin.
+The project was held up for a time in fall 2018, when a heavy rain sent sediment from nearby street reconstruction into the bio-retention basin.
 The clean-out and subsequent evaluation determined the basin remained functional.
 Its estimated life is 30 years.
 After five years, maintenance responsibility for the basin will shift from the VBWD to the city of North St. Paul.

 The spent lime filter has required adjustment to achieve optimal flow for maximum treatment.

-In five years, Williams said he would like to see more improvements in the quality of treated stormwater entering the lake from the north, and a wellmaintained, aesthetically appealing bio-retention basin in Silver Lake Park.
+In five years, Williams said he would like to see more improvements in the quality of treated stormwater entering the lake from the north, and a well-maintained, aesthetically appealing bioretention basin in Silver Lake Park.

 "A lot of these (projects) would not be completed without this source of funding," Williams said of the Clean Water Fund grant.
 "A lot of these projects are opportunities that either watershed management organizations, cities or other organizations are aware of, and are just kind of awaiting that funding in order to get it done."
-77